cloudify-cosmo/docs.getcloudify.org/content/manager_webui/blueprints-page.md

 ### Topology

-The **Topology** widget displays an application’s graph of nodes and their relationships, which describes the lifecycle events or other operations that each node and relationship exposes for use in workflows.
+The **Topology** widget displays the application’s graph of nodes and their relationships.

 ![Blueprint topology]({{<img "ui/blueprintsPage/topology.png">}})